Tuberculosis (TB)

 Treatment after failure: those who have previously been treated for TB and whose treatment failed at the end of their most recent course of treatment

 Treatment after loss to follow- up patients: have previously been treated for TB and were declared lost to follow-up at the end of their most recent course of treatment.
-(These were previously known as treatment after default patients)

-Other previously treated patients are those who have previously been treated for TB but whose Outcome after their most recent course of treatment is unknown or undocumented
+Treatment history unknown: those who have previously been treated for TB but whose Outcome after their most recent course of treatment is unknown or undocumented

 HIV status